anujmahajan28/manage/README.md

 	•	Learned Agile methodology concepts including iterative development, Scrum framework, and sprint planning.
 	•	Gained an overview of how Jira supports Agile workflows and how Xray is used for managing test cases.

+5. Automation Concepts & Technologies:
+• Went through automation concepts and technologies guided by Nikhil, focusing on the frameworks and tools used for automating testing processes.
 ⸻

 Let me know if there’s anything else you’d like me to cover.